 - Once accepted pick which videos to monetize

-How will the change affect you?
+How will the rules affect you?

 If you’re serious about building a big channel then in the grand scheme of things that’s not a lot of money.
 In the beginning, it should be all about learning the processes and getting good at uploading awesome videos anyway.
-If you’re like me and only do niche videos every now and again to a small audience then the money isn’t a big deal anyway.
+These are rough and ready numbers but hopefully it gives you an idea.

-Don’t let this put your off
+Don’t let the requirements put your off